frankiej60/Coronavirus-EDA/README.md

 ### Project brief

 ---
 This project utilized a comprehensive dataset that encompasses COVID-19 data from around the globe.
 This dataset includes information on confirmed cases, deaths, testing, vaccinations and other relevant variables that provide a holistic view of the pandemic's progression.
-Using SQL queries and Microsoft SQL Server, an in-depth analysis on the COVID-19 dane was done.
+Using SQL queries and Microsoft SQL Server, an in-depth analysis on the COVID-19 data was done.

 ### Tools